astroidmail/astroid-plugin-avatar/README.md

 TODOs
 -----

--	there is no expirering of the cache
+-	there is no expiry of the cache

 -	the image type (mime type) is ignored (assumed jpeg)